jazkarta/jazkarta.shop/README.rst

 Integrating the Package with Your Content
 =========================================

-Add the "Jazkarta Shop Product" Dexterity behavior to each content type that you wish to use with jazkarta.shop, either through the web or programmatically in your code.
+Add the "Jazkarta Shop Product" ``jazkarta.shop.interfaces.IProduct`` Dexterity behavior to each content type that you wish to use with jazkarta.shop, either through the web or programmatically in your code.

 To add the schema extender on Archetypes content types,  programmatically implement the